Master Municipal Clerk and Clerk of the Board Academy Trainers

 Wandzia Rose, CIC

 Wandzia now owns a successful management consulting and coaching practice.
 She co-created the Performance Leadership program, a comprehensive leadership development program designed to assist leaders at all levels to understand the complex dynamics that impact organizational performance.
-She is an Integrative Coach Professional certified by The Ford Institute for Transformational Training and she is also a certified trainer in Success Signals, a communication skills training program.
-Wandzia currently serves as a senior trainer for the City Clerk’s Association of California (CCAC) Master Municipal Clerk and Clerk of the Board Clerk Academy offered through Miller Management and Consulting Group.
-Wandzia earned a B.A. degree from the University of San Francisco and is currently enrolled in the John F. Kennedy University graduate program on Consciousness and Transformative Studies.
+She is an Integrative Coach Professional certified by The Ford Institute for Transformational Training, and certified in the Integrative Enneagram.
+She is also a certified trainer in Success Signals, a communication skills training program.
+Wandzia currently serves as a senior trainer for the City Clerks Association of California’s (CCAC) Master Municipal Clerk Academy offered through Miller Management and Consulting Group.
+She is also one of three Co-Directors for the Alameda County Leadership Academy, the Contra Costa County Leadership Academy, and the Greater Sacramento Valley Leadership Academy.
+Wandzia earned a B.A. degree from the University of San Francisco and is working on her Master’s degree in Consciousness and Transformational Studies.

 Stephanie Smith, MMC